Your area Not set — showing everywhere

 Not addressed

-She disclosed she was recording the meeting and commended the Facilities B committee for their transparency and website updates.
-She also noted that not all students in Sutton attend Sutton Central.
+She disclosed that she was recording the meeting and commended the Facilities B committee for their transparency and work.
+She also clarified that not all students from the town of Sutton attend Sutton Central.
 Key concern

 John Ellis